awksedgreep/mikrotik_api/README.md

 ## Security Notes
 - Prefer HTTPS (www-ssl) as advised by MikroTik; avoid HTTP except for isolated testing.
 - For self-signed routers in lab environments, you may set verify: :verify_none, but understand the risks.
+- Private keys: The library never logs private-key values.
+Some devices may not return private-key via REST after creation; in that case the pair workflow returns {:error, %MikrotikApi.Error{reason: :wireguard_private_key_unreadable}}.
+As a fallback, consider supplying a known private key or generating one client-side in a future step.

 ## API Overview